psalire/Poker-Hand-Auditor/README.md

 This script calculates proportion of card draws and hands compared to the expected values in confidence intervals.
 These are the same methods as shown in iTechlabs' [example audit report](https://itechlabs.com/certification-services/rtprng-audits/), which is one of the leaders in RNG audits for casinos.

-Also included is the option to do the same with hole card pairs.

 iTechlabs also uses Marsaglia's "diehard" tests which are not covered in this script.

 ## How it works